-- The WB-62 is the standard semi-truck WB design vehicle for all routes in the state. - For double left turn lanes, design the outside turn lane to meet a WB-62 design vehicle and the inside lane for an SU-30 vehicle. - At minimum, accommodating a Conventional School Bus (S-BUS 36) should be considered.
+- The WB-62 is the standard semi-truck WB design vehicle for all routes in the state. - For double left turn lanes, design the outside turn lane to meet a WB-62 design vehicle and the inside lane for an SU-30 vehicle. - For double U-turn lanes, design the outside turn lane to meet a WB-62 design vehicle and the inside lane for the larger passenger or delivery vehicles predominantly expected in the corridor. - At minimum, accommodating a Conventional School Bus (S-BUS 36) should be considered.
 Coordinate with the local school system to determine if a Large School Bus (S-BUS 40) should be specified in lieu of the S-BUS 36. - The North Carolina state law G.S.
 20-115.1 allows a tractor-trailer combination with a 53-foot trailer and a maximum 41 feet from center of rear axles to king-pin on all North Carolina primary routes.